akshaydeo/blog/_posts/2017-12-23-How-did-I-improve-latency-by-700-percent-using-syncPool.markdown

 I ran a load test of 10-rps on my local machine for 10 seconds first on pooled-flow and then on non-pooled flow.

-> These latencies are higher because this service was running in Pune office and communicating with other microservices running in Oregon :).
+> These latencies are higher because this service was running in Pune (India) office and communicating with other microservices running in Oregon (United States) :).

 ### For pooled version
 ```